CDCgov/cfa-viral-lineage-model/README.md

 Rows are uniquely identified by `(date, division, lineage)`.
 `date` and `fd_offset` can be computed from each other, given the forecast date.

-Note that `date` is the sample collection date. `fd` refers to the forecast date.
+Note that `date` is the sample collection date. `fd` refers to the forecast date. `fd_offset` is `date - fd` measured in days.
 Sequences are filtered to have a collection date no later than the forecast date.

 | date       | fd_offset | division     | lineage | count |
 | ---------- | ---------- | ------------ | ------- | ----- |